 It helps you build connections: Active listening helps others feel comfortable sharing information with you.
 When you demonstrate your ability to sincerely listen to what others have to say, people will be more interested in communicating with you on a regular basis.
 This can help open up opportunities to collaborate with others, get work done quickly or start new projects.
-All of these things can help lead you to success in your career.
+All of these things can help lead you build relationships for career success.

-When people know they can speak freely to you without interruptions or judgment, they’ll be more likely to confide in you.
+It helps you build trust: When people know they can speak freely to you without interruptions or judgment, they’ll be more likely to confide in you.
 This is especially helpful when meeting a new customer or business contact with whom you want to develop a long-term professional relationship.

 It helps you identify and solve problems: Actively listening to others will help you detect challenges and difficulties others are facing, or problems with projects you’re working on.
 The quicker you’re able to identify these issues, the sooner you will be able to find a solution or create a plan to address them.

 It helps you increase your knowledge and understanding: Great employees are always striving to learn something new and grow their knowledge.
 Because active listening helps you retain information, it will also help you better understand new topics and remember what you’ve learned so you can apply it in the future.

-Because active listeners are highly engaged with the speaker, they’re able to recall specific details.
+It helps you to avoid missing critical information: Because active listeners are highly engaged with the speaker, they’re able to recall specific details.
 This is especially important when the speaker is providing instructions, training you on a new process or delivering a message you’re responsible for passing along to others.